-- Select Set T, S, F (is only selectable in Machine mode of operation) - Define the parameters
+- Select Set T, S, F (is only selectable in Machine mode of operation)

+- Define the parameters

+- Press the Save soft key

 Depending on the machine, the input of data in the T dialog might cause a tilting movement of the tool carrier (e.g. turret).
 There is a danger of collision during the tilting movement!